VelvetOrg/3D-Game-Engine/README.md

 # 3D-Game
 > This is a C++ based 3D game.
 Currently the idea and gamplay of this project is yet to be decided, but some basic features have already been implemented including:

-1. Input managment - Mouse and keyboard including modifiers and all key states
+1. Input management - Mouse and keyboard including modifiers and all key states
-2. Sound managment - 3D and 2D audio.
+2. Sound management - 3D and 2D audio.
 Including audio listeners, SFX and music
-3. Simple graphics - Drawing an array of vericies
+3. Simple graphics - Drawing an array of vertices
 4. Shaders - Support for any type of GLSL shader

 ---